SnowEx/snowexsql/docs/installation.rst

 * PostGreSQL_ 10 +
 * libpq-dev
 * PostGIS 3.0 +
-* Add yourself as a user to postgres

 You will need to enable the GDAL Drivers and Raster support which is off by default.